 When it comes to the Caribbean’s most beautiful natural attractions, The Baths reign supreme.
-Located on the island of Virgin Gorda in the BVI, this massive crop of smooth granite rocks forms a labyrinth of covered passages and seawater baths, perfect for playing, exploring or simply relaxing in a one-of-a-kind natural setting.
+Located on the island of Virgin Gorda in the BVI, this massive crop of smooth granite rocks forms a labyrinth of covered passages and seawater baths, perfect for snorkeling, kayaking, stand-up paddle boarding, or simply relaxing in a one-of-a-kind natural setting.

 Blog post updated March 27, 2018/Originally published August 31, 2016